The Short Story

 Soulful, sublime and shining!
 Three words sum up this Melbourne based, exotic singer-songwriter from Sri Lanka.

-Her song 'Planting Roses' was a finalist in the Australian Independent Music Awards 2017.
+Her songs have been finalists in the Australian Independent Music Awards over the years.

 The Long Story

 Growing up in Sri Lanka, Suzette Herft’s childhood centred around the pop songs coming through the speakers of the sole English speaking radio station... the sounds of the BBC.
 She sang along to songs from the Beatles, the Seekers, The Everly Brothers, Englebert Humperdink, Petula Clark and other popular artists.
 Suzette learnt all the words of the songs by painstakingly writing them down as she heard them.
 (There was no tape recorder around for this child who had very little and spent her time climbing trees, playing on the streets and singing at every opportunity she could get, including being the youngest in the Church choir).

 All through her life she has collected songs, writing them down in songbooks and now downloading lyrics from the internet.
 All these songs have been used at one time or another during her performances or sessions.
 She is widely known for her ability to facilitate wonderful singing sessions with her passion for inclusion and giving everyone a voice.
 She currently co-hosts a Singers’ Session on the 3rd Wednesday of the month at The Quiet Man Hotel, in Flemington.